Center for Advanced Materials

 The Center for Advanced Materials (CAM) is a research center at Qatar University that hosts faculty members and researchers involved in advanced materials research.
-It provides the opportunities for collaborative research projects between academic and industry experts as well between faculty members and students.
+It provides the opportunities for collaborative research projects between academic and industry experts, as well between faculty members and students.
 The Center for Advanced Materials works under Qatar University's Office of Vice President for Research and Graduate Studies.
-The Center continues to expand its research profile both nationally and internationally through the establishment of a variety of research programs.
-In order to facilitate this type of high-profile research, its facilities, are constantly upgraded with the installation of major new equipment having the latest technology.
-It intends to have brighter, border-less innovations in the fields of Material Science and Engineering to help build a sustainable society in accordance with Qatar National Vision 2030 and to contribute to economic progress by developing advanced materials for new technologies, lowering the cost and enhancing the performance of more established technologies.
+CAM's research clusters are broadly grouped into the following areas: Metallurgy, Sustainable Materials, Corrosion, Polymer Materials and Renewable Energy Resources.